The Leader in Quality Life Science Training

 • Strategies for practical, yet defensible computer validation

-• 21 CFR part 11 and it's implications for common regulations
+• 21 CFR part 11 and its implications for common regulations

 • Auditing GXP computer systems and suppliers